What is a Sticky Agent and what happens if a Sticky Agent turns Call Availability Off in MyOperator?

 - Fallback branch is Disconnect – caller gets silence; switch to Voicemail if you need messages.

-- Queue is configured with ring-group “Always include” – the agent still rings even if Away.
+- The queue is configured with a ring group “Always include” – the agent still rings even when away.

 - Caller number not recognised – sticky rule doesn’t trigger for first-time callers.